Mickelson confirms U.S. Open withdrawal

 Mickelson holds the U.S. Open record with six runner-up finishes, and it's the only major keeping him from the career Grand Slam.

 Amanda nearly caused Mickelson to withdraw from the 1999 U.S. Open at Pinehurst No. 2.
 Mickelson's wife, Amy, was due with her as the tournament opened.
-Mickelson carried a beeper with him and pledged to leave in the middle of the tournament even if he were leading.
+Mickelson carried a beeper with him and pledged to leave in the middle of the tournament, if necessary -- even if he were leading.
 Payne Stewart made a 15-foot par putt on the last hole to beat Mickelson by one shot.

 The last time Mickelson finished second at the U.S. Open was in Merion in 2013, the week Amanda graduated from the eighth grade.
 Mickelson attended that ceremony too, though it was on a Wednesday.
 He flew overnight to Philadelphia, arrived at 4 a.m. and took a quick nap before his 7:11 a.m. tee time.
 He took the 54-hole lead that week until Justin Rose surged past him on the back nine.